 Hauptseminar: Behavioral Risk Management and Insurance

 Extensive evidence shows that individuals do not behave as predicted by classic economic theory in many contexts.
-This is especially true in decision making under risky situations.
-Behavioral models in risk management and insurance try to give alternative explanations for the individuals’ behavior in the presence of uncertainty.
+This is especially true in decision making under risk and uncertainty.
+Behavioral models in risk management and insurance try to give alternative explanations for individuals’ behavior in the presence of uncertainty.
 Those models typically combine insights from psychology and microeconomic theory.

 The topics will be discussed with active involvement of the participants.
 Learning and research strategies are to be conveyed, so that students are empowered to acquaint themselves with a scientific problem and read up on relevant literature.
 Furthermore, as a basis for the Bachelor Thesis, students should be familiarized with the independent composition of a scientific piece of work.